sourcegraph/sourcegraph-public-snapshot/doc/cloud/private_connectivity_gcp.md

 Sourcegraph supports connecting to private dependencies on GCP using GCP [Private Service Connect] (PSC).
 It is used to securely expose and connect services across the project boundary within GCP.

 The customer is the Service Producer (the "producer"), and the Sourcegraph Cloud instance is the Service Consumer (the "consumer").
-PSC can expose an internal regional load balancer for the private dependency to the consumer.
-The consumer can then connect to the private dependency over PSC transparently on their Sourcegraph Cloud instance.
+PSC can expose an internal regional load balancer for the private resource to the consumer.
+The consumer can then connect to the private resource over PSC transparently on their Sourcegraph Cloud instance.

 [link](https://link.excalidraw.com/readonly/Xiz9LWNPCa3DERBJUiZI)